What Is A Vector File?

 SVG: Scalable Vector Graphics is a vector image format for graphics with support for animation.
 Capable of transparent backgrounds and good for web.

-PDF: Portable Document Format is a vector or raster file formats that are a fixed-layout flat document including the text, fonts, and other information needed to display it.
+PDF: Portable Document Format is a vector or raster format that is a fixed-layout flat document including the text, fonts, and other information needed to display it.
 Supports transparent backgrounds.
 Great for printing.

 PSD: Adobe Photoshop files are raster with limited vector capabilities.
 PSD files can be edited as long as the layers in the file are not flattened and the text isn’t rasterized.
 Supports transparent backgrounds.
 Good for printing and web when exported properly.